scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

     # use of SyncedList
     ops.analyzers.append(gsd)

-We also improve the user experience by improving the error messaging and handling through these objects.
+These classes also have the ancillary benefit of improving error messaging and handling.
 An example error message for trying to set :code:`sigma` for *A-A* interactions in the Lennard-Jones pair potential to a string (i.e. :code:`lj.params[('A', 'A')] = {'sigma': 'foo', 'epsilon': 1.}` would provide the error message,

 .. code-block:: python